Tavis Smiley: Sexual misconduct allegations

-Soon after the suspension, Smiley went on a country-wide tour to defend his innocence while also supporting the #MeToo movement and denouncing workplace harassment.
+Soon after the suspension, Smiley went on a country-wide tour to defend his innocence and denouncing workplace harassment.
 In 2018, Smiley sued PBS for wrongful termination while PBS countersued claiming a breach of a morals clause in his contract.
-On March 4, 2020, a jury in Washington, D.C. agreed with the television network recommending to the judge that Smiley pay PBS $2.6 million.
-Smiley is reported to be appealing the decision.
+PBS prevailed and on August 5, 2020, Smiley was ordered to pay PBS $2.6 million in damages.

 Honorary degrees

 Smiley was honored with the NAACP Image Award for best news, talk, or information series for three consecutive years (1997–99) for his work on BET Tonight with Tavis Smiley.
 Smiley's advocacy efforts have earned him numerous awards and recognition including the recipient of the Mickey Leland Humanitarian Award from the National Association of Minorities in Communications.
 In 1999, he founded the Tavis Smiley Foundation, which funds programs that develop young leaders in the community.
 Since its inception, more than 6,500 young people have participated in the foundation's Youth to Leaders Training workshops and conferences.